 This is the single most important point of this article: people want useful, relevant and valuable information.
 When I was working as an instructional designer, my target audience was the adult learner.
 With that in mind, I took some PD courses on adult learning theory.
 The point that stuck with me the most was this: adults will commit and respond to information that is realistic, important, and applicable.
 If the information provided is applicable to the learner’s personal and professional needs, there is a much greater chance of having a committed learner.
 While this point deals with adult learners, it is also applicable to social media.
 Social media is used to share information as well as for communication.
 As a business, you’re dealing with adults – adults who are using social media to share information.
 Thus, we can safely assume that adult social media users will be more interested in content that is useful to them.

-A roundabout way to a seemingly obvious answer to some, but one that needs to be mentioned regardless.
+According to TCS Digital Marketing an SEO Company, here’s a roundabout way to a seemingly obvious answer to some, but one that needs to be mentioned regardless.
 Provide useful content to your audience, and your audience will grow.
 Provide unrelated and useless content to your audience, and the opposite happens.

 For example, this fictional marketing consultant I mentioned earlier will see more success by sharing tips and pointers on small business marketing & promotion, as they are providing useful content that is of value to their audience.
 If they constantly tweet to complain about customer service at the GAP or tweet random quotes from LOST, their audience will disappear – despite the awesomeness that is LOST.